Losant/losant-docs/docs/experiences/walkthrough/part1.md

 ![Bad Request Reply](/images/experiences/walkthrough/part-1/bad-request-reply.png "Bad Request Reply")

 1. Set the `Response Code Template` to `400`.
-1. Set the `Reply Body` to `{ "error": "Email and password fields required." }`.
+1. Set the `Response Body Template` to `{ "error": "Email and password fields required." }`.

 You can now test this endpoint by attempting to register a user with a missing field.
-Click the `Deploy Workflow` button to deploy this workflow.
+Click the `Save & Deploy` button to deploy this workflow.

 ```text
 curl -H "Content-Type: application/json" -X POST \